maelh/radio-frequency-prototype-boards/README.md

 They are tuned for JLCPCB, but you can adjust the settings as needed when generating the gerber and drill files from within the KiCad projects.

+When generating your own Gerber files, make sure to select untented vias.

 ### Caveat!

 I haven't sent the design to a PCB manufacturer yet, but will do so soon with the extended version, testing it with JLCPCB.
 Let me know if there are any issues in manufacturability!